- Application for Individual Adjuster License, form LIC 041-A.

 The person in charge of the business (qualified manager) must pass a qualifying license examination administered by the Department.

 Study Material: The Insurance Adjuster (Independent) Examination Objectives were developed as a study guide to assist in the preparation for the examination.

-- Examination Fee: $59 (effective March 17, 2014; fee will be increased to $65).
+- Examination Fee: $65.
 This fee will be charged when the first examination is scheduled using PSI examination scheduling service.
 Do not include the examination fee with the license filing fee when you submit your adjuster application.

 - Fingerprints: Review Fingerprint processing link for fees.